 - Solo Piece: The solo may be any work of your choice, or a movement/section of a longer work, provided it is approximately three minutes in duration.
 If the piece is longer than three minutes, you may record an excerpt or submit an unedited three-minute section from a longer recording.
 You may also use a recent solo recording if it meets the NYO-USA audition requirements, but please record and upload the spoken introduction separately.
-A work with piano accompaniment (except if you are applying on percussion) is strongly preferred.
+You may perform your solo work with or without accompaniment.

 - Excerpts: Include one video per work of the required orchestral excerpts for your instrument.
 Wind players wishing to demonstrate proficiency on an auxiliary instrument should include the relevant excerpt.
 Please note that if there are two excerpts from the same movement, we prefer that they be uploaded as one video segment.
 Excerpts for the 2022 season will be posted in mid-May 2021.

 - Video Essay: Please record an answer to one of the following questions.

 - What is a non-musical interest or activity that you are passionate about and why?